Karl Popper changed the way we think about science.

 Scientific and Philosophical Questions

-Even as a young boy, Karl thought a lot about big questions in science and philosophy.
+Even as a young boy, Karl thought about big questions in science and philosophy.
 He worried about the concept of infinity – a problem which in later life he continued to wrestle with.
 Influenced by Darwin’s ideas, he also began speculating about the origin of life.

 An Aversion to High School

 Karl found high school lessons at the Vienna Gymnasium intolerably slow and boring; he felt his time was being wasted.
-In 1917, aged 15, he returned to school after a long illness and found that even in mathematics, the one subject he enjoyed, the class had made little progress.
+In 1917, age 15, he returned to school after a long illness and found that even in mathematics, the one subject he enjoyed, the class had made little progress.